• About

 5. Once the tomato sauce is finished, add the fried garlic.

-So I pan fry this eggplant with a little bit of EVOO (Extra virgin olive oil).
-I like cooking it this way because I can control how much oil is being used for the dish.
+I pan-fry this eggplant with a little bit of EVOO (Extra virgin olive oil).
+I like cooking it this way because I can control how much oil is used for the dish.
 If you don't measure out the oil, you will be surprised at how much oil actually gets soaked into the eggplant.

-You want just enough olive oil to help cook and flavor the eggplant, but not too much where you are biting into a greasy eggplant.
-That's why it's important to use a nonstick frying pan for this recipe.
+You want just enough olive oil to help cook and flavor the eggplant, but not too much so that you are biting into a greasy eggplant.

 Another way to control the oil absorption into the eggplant is by pan roasting the eggplant in the oven.
 I use a pastry brush, and I brush the olive oil on both sides of the eggplant before putting it into the oven.
 If you roast the eggplant, you need to flip the eggplant over halfway through the cooking process.